osu-Indonesia-Contributors/osu-wiki/wiki/Guides/Collab_Information/id.md

 Informasi Berkolaborasi
 ===================

-Collaborations are one of the most difficult types of mapping to achieve.
-There are a lot of factors to include...
-Here are some tips to consider when making a collaboration.
 Kolaborasi adalah salah satu dari tipe dari mapping yang tersusah untuk dicapai.
 Ada banyak faktor yang termasuk...
 Berikut adalah beberapa tip yang perlu dipertimbangkan ketika membuat sebuah kolaborasi.

 Yakin